 This Announcement ("Announcement") is for informational purposes only and is not a prospectus, disclosure document or offer document under the Corporations Act 2001 (Cth) ("Corporations Act") or any other law.
 This Announcement does not constitute, and is not to be construed as, an offer to issue or sell, or a solicitation of an offer or invitation to subscribe for, buy or sell securities in Mako Gold Limited ACN 606 241 829 ("Mako").
 The material in this announcement has been prepared by the Company and contains summary information about the Company's activities.
 The truth or accuracy of the information in this announcement cannot be warranted or guaranteed by the Company.
-The information is security holders would require to evaluate their investment in the Company.
+The information in this announcement is of a general background nature and does not purport to be complete or contain all the information security holders would require to evaluate their investment in the Company.
 It should be read in conjunction with the Company's other periodic and continuous disclosure announcements which are available at www.makogold.com.au.
 Other than to the extent required by law (and only to that extent) the Company and its officers, employees and professional advisors make no reannouncement or warranty (express or implied) as to, and assume no responsibility or liability for, the contents of this announcement.